jaiiye/miniauth/README.md

 How to use it?
 ---

-If you use Maven, you can build and (locally) install the `MiniAuth` library using standard Maven goals.
+If you use Maven, you can download/fork the `MiniAuth` library, and build (locally) using standard Maven goals.
 (If you don't use Maven, then there is an ant script under _nomaven/scripts_.)
-You can specify the dependency as follows:
+Otherwise, you can specify the dependency as follows:

   	<dependency>
       <groupId>org.aerysoft.miniauth</groupId>